Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Introduction

+One approach is to train a machine learning model to predict the optimal dual values from the problem parameter values using supervised learning.
+In the training phase, a solution method such as the column generation procedure is run on training instances to create a dataset of optimal dual values.
+Then, a regression model is trained using the dataset. \revisedii{ This is closely related to the approach studied by \citet{PinedaAndMorales2022}: they train machine learning models to predict the optimal primal solution using a dataset of optimal primal solutions, whereas we train the model to predict the optimal dual values using a dataset of optimal dual values. }

+In an alternative approach proposed by \citet{Nairetal2018}, a neural network is trained to maximise the dual lower bound directly, without relying on a pre-built training dataset.
+In their study, a dual decomposition is applied to a parametrized two-stage stochastic programming problem.
+Using the decomposable structure of the dual lower bound by scenarios, an efficient stochastic gradient-based method is devised to train the neural network.
+This only requires the solution of a single scenario subproblem in each iteration and does not require a dataset of optimal dual values.

+\revisedii{ Another possible approach is based on a surrogate model.
+In the approach we tested, the surrogate is a regression model trained to predict the value of the dual function given the problem parameter and dual values.
+When a test instance is given, the problem parameter is fixed to that of the test instance, and the dual values are varied to maximise the regression model.
+The dual values found in this way are used to initialise the column generation procedure. \revisediii{One drawback of this approach is the computational time.
+To obtain the dual values we need to solve an optimization problem.
+Although the surrogate model is cheaper to optimize than the original problem, we found it still takes a longer time than the other approaches.
+Given this limitation,} we do not consider this approach in this paper. \revisediii{For detailed discussions on this topic,} see the survey paper by \citet{Jones2001}. }

+\revisedii{\textbf{Contributions}:} The main contributions of this paper are as follows.
+Firstly, we demonstrate the use of machine learning to predict dual values that can be used to initialise the column generation procedure.
+By combining the machine learning techniques and the column generation procedure, we can exploit the strength of the two; namely, fast evaluation of machine learning techniques and high accuracy of the column generation procedure with provable suboptimality.
+This provable suboptimality property is missing in many earlier applications of machine learning to the \gls{UC} problem.
+Secondly, we provide comprehensive numerical experiments to compare the performance of the proposed approaches on large-scale instances.
+The performance is measured both in terms of the tightness of the initial lower bounds and in terms of the solution time required by the warmstarted column generation procedure to find an accurate primal solution of proven suboptimality.

 The rest of the paper is structured as follows.
-Section \ref{sec_dantzig_wolfe} briefly introduces Dantzig-Wolfe decomposition and the column generation procedure.
-Section \ref{sec_warmstarting} presents approaches and issues to warmstart the column generation procedure.
-A model based on a neural network is considered to generate an initial value for the algorithm.
-The proposed approach is tested on large scale UC problems in Section \ref{sec_neumerical_experiments}.
-Finally, in Section \ref{sec_conclusion} conclusions and further extensions of this work are discussed.
+Section \ref{sec_dantzig_wolfe_decomposition} briefly reviews Dantzig-Wolfe decomposition and the column generation procedure.
+Section \ref{sec_warmstarting} presents methods based on machine learning models to generate initial values for the column generation procedure.
+In Section \ref{sec_neumerical_experiments} the proposed approach is applied to large-scale \gls{UC} problems.
+Finally, in Section \ref{sec_conclusion} conclusions and further extensions of this work are presented.

-\section{Dantzig-Wolfe decomposition and column generation}
+\section{Dantzig-Wolfe Decomposition and Column Generation}